sebastianha/sfoa/README.md

 ![Screenshot](/images/alert.png?raw=true "Confirmation message")

+### Tested Platforms

+This addon has been currently tested only on Linux using Thunderbird 60.3.0 64bit.
+Let me know if it works on your system.

 ### Installing

 Just install the latest XPI from the dist folder by using "Install Add-On From File" in Thunderbird in the addons tab.